Comprehensive Guide to Market Pricing

 Communication

 A successful market pricing program involves regular, clear communication.
 Current and prospective employees have a very valid reason to want information on why and how your organization arrived at their salary numbers.
-Moreover, with more jurisdictions enacting pay transparency laws that mandate up-front sharing of salary ranges for open positions, US-Communications-1sharing the reasoning behind salary decisions is increasingly important.
+Moreover, with more jurisdictions enacting pay transparency laws that mandate up-front sharing of salary ranges for open positions, sharing the reasoning behind salary decisions is increasingly important.

 You’ll also need to make sure you’re communicating with hiring managers and executives about the results of your market pricing.
 Your compensation program and job pricing will only work for your organization if it’s applied consistently.
 For that to happen, everyone needs to know where to go or who to ask to get the appropriate information.